mainwp/mainwp-child/readme.txt

 = 3.1 - 2-17-16 =
 * Fixed: PHP notices
 * Fixed: Escape HTML error for the contact support feature of the Branding Extension
-* Fixed: The issue with removing generator version
+* Fixed: The issue with removing the generator version
 * Fixed: Update issue for the iThemes Security Pro and the Monarch plugin
 * Fixed: Compatibility issue with the BackUpWordPress plugin
 * Added: Auto detect manually removed script/style versions feature
 * Added: WordPress translation updates
-* Added: New Branding option to disable theme switching
+* Added: New Branding option to turn off theme switching
 * Enhancement: Removed ctype_digit requirement
 * Enhancement: Install plugin error message